 1. We Must Resolve the Problem of Speaking Pretentiously, Impractically, and Deceitfully When We Pray

 In our daily lives, when we pray to the Lord, we often say things that are false, exaggerated, or empty, so the Lord hides His face and does not listen.
 For example, we often say in our prayers, “Lord, I know all things in the world are filth, and that we are merely guests and strangers upon this earth.
 I wish to love You and satisfy You.”
 However, in our lives, we still can’t let go of worldly things like wealth, reputation, and status, and we even actively pursue them.
 Sometimes we pray to the Lord and say, “God, I wish to be a loyal steward, and serve You with all my heart, mind, and strength.”
 But in our work, when we encounter difficulties we don’t know how to solve, we complain of difficulty and hardship.
 We also often say in our prayers, “Lord, I wish to bear the cross and follow You.”
 Yet when great trials come to us, such as illness or imprisonment, complaints are produced in our hearts, and we blame the Lord for not protecting our safety.
 Such prayers are impractical.
 They aren’t words from our hearts, so the Lord doesn’t accept them.
-The Lord: “God is a Spirit: and they that worship him must worship him in spirit and in truth” (John 4:24).
+The Lord Jesus said: “God is a Spirit: and they that worship him must worship him in spirit and in truth” (John 4:24).
 From this, we can see that the Lord demands that we be honest people and that we speak practically and earnestly with the Lord.
 We shouldn’t speak pretentiously or say unrealistic things, or we are deceiving the Lord and will make Him loathe us.
 So, when we pray, we must practice speaking to the Lord from the heart, realistically, and forsake false and hypocritical words.
 We shouldn’t care about how much we speak or how good it sounds, we should care about whether we pray to the Lord sincerely.
 For example, as we do work for the Lord, we may also wish to pursue worldly things and wealth in our hearts, so we should speak honestly to the Lord and ask the Lord to guide and help us sincerely expend for Him.
 If we encounter difficulties, we should be truthful with the Lord, “God, I am having difficulties right now, I am weak, I wish to love You yet cannot find the will, so I ask that You move my heart and not allow my difficulties to make me weak.”
 After this, we must actively cooperate with God and sincerely rely on God.
 When we make mistakes that offend the Lord or when we misunderstand God amidst trials, we even more so must honestly explain the corruption we expose, our true thoughts, and our difficulties to the Lord, and so on.
 What we say when we pray to the Lord must be sincere and the truth, because when it is, we will always be intimate with God, and God will hear our prayers.
 In this way, our knowledge of God will grow deeper, and we will continually grow in life.

 2. We Must Resolve the Problem of Going Through Processes, Going Through the Motions, and Not Going Quietly Before God When We Pray